Contact

 Expertise Summary

-I have two main research interests.
-The first is concerned with memory and war in twentieth-century Europe, the second with economic change and its socio-cultural repercussions in old industrial regions across Europe and North America in the period of circa 1970 to 2000.
+I have three main research interests: The first is concerned with memory and war in twentieth-century Europe; the second with the political and cultural fallout of de-industrialization in the UK and beyond; and the third with the history of historical scholarship.

-I would be happy to supervise any student interested in the ways that societies, communities and individuals have sought to come to terms with the memory of cataclysmic events, such as wars, revolutions or mass crimes.
+I would be happy to supervise any student interested in the ways that societies, communities and individuals have sought to come to terms with the memory of cataclysmic events, be they wars, revolutions or mass crimes.

-I also welcome students interested in the political, social and cultural fallout of 'de-industrialisation' in late twentieth-century Europe and North America, that is in the often convulsive transition from producer-oriented ways of life revolving around manual labour and manufacturing to consumer-oriented, 'post-industrial' modes of being.
+I also welcome students interested in the political, social and cultural fallout of 'de-industrialization' in late twentieth-century Britain and Europe.

 Teaching Summary